javitgg-dot/Analizador-l-xico/README.md

 # Analizador-l-xico
-Mi analzidaro léxico from the scratch
+Mi analizador léxico from the scratch en C